Last Updated on by

 There are two main types of IRAs: the traditional IRA and Roth IRA.
 The names may sound similar, but there are major differences between a Roth and a traditional IRA.

-Before we dive into the differences, first lets take a look at some of the similarities.
+So what is the difference between the Roth and Traditional IRA?
+Before we dive into the differences and compare the traditional IRA vs Roth IRA, first lets take a look at some of the similarities.

 What is an IRA?